World of Warcraft: Cataclysm: Plot and setting

 The central plot of the expansion is the return of the evil dragon aspect Deathwing the Destroyer (originally Neltharion the Earth Warder).
 Last seen in Warcraft II, which took place more than two decades earlier, Deathwing has spent that time healing himself, and plotting his fiery return from the elemental plane of Deepholm.
 His return tears through the dimensional barrier within Azeroth, causing a sweeping cataclysm that reshapes much of the world's surface.
 In the midst of the worldwide disaster comes renewed conflict between the Alliance and the Horde, which is now under the rule of Garrosh Hellscream.
 With the elemental realms now open to the world, chaotic elemental spirits and their tyrannical lords emerged to help the Destroyer and the nihilistic Twilight's Hammer cult bring about the Hour of Twilight: the end of all life on Azeroth.

 The Cataclysm is responsible for a number of political changes within the Horde and Alliance.
 With the wake of the cataclysm, the Horde's leader, the orc shaman Thrall, stepped down from his duty as Warchief of the Horde to better help the world of Azeroth as a whole.
 This duty was relinquished to the former overlord of the Warsong Offensive, the Mag'har orc warrior Garrosh Hellscream.
 Looking for ways to gather more resources and new territory for his people, Hellscream has initiated several brutal strikes against the Alliance, using the cataclysm to the Horde's advantage.
 The human king Varian Wrynn deployed many of his forces to fight against Garrosh's aggression, storming the Southern Barrens and Stonetalon Mountains, while Garrosh, unlike Thrall, embraced war with the Alliance.

-There are several new areas that players can explore, along with new quests and end-scenes that players can participate in.
+Several new areas are available for players to explore, along with new quests and end-scenes that players can participate in.

 Rise of the Zandalari

-Alarmed by the terrible losses of life among all trolls, the Zandalari tribe traveled around the world to reunite their race and rebuild their once-powerful empire.
-The Zandalari restored the fallen cities of Zul'Gurub and Zul'Aman, and begun to conduct bloody raids on territories that had once been "theirs".
-The burgeoning troll force hoped to lead a great war against the other races of Azeroth, but the honorable Vol'jin of the Darkspear tribe stood against their murderous agenda, and recruited champions from both the Horde and the Alliance to invade the ancient cities and stop the onslaught.
+Following the heavy losses among troll populariont, the Zandalari sought to reunite the troll tribes and restore their former empire.
+They re-established control over Zul'Gurub and Zul'Aman and began attacking territories they regarded as historically theirs.
+Vol'jin of the Darkspear tribe opposed the Zandalari campaign and worked with members of both the Horde and the Alliance to attack the two cities and halt their expansion.